James Oatway: Honours

+In 2022 James Oatway was named as one of Rhodes University’s most distinguished Journalism alumni.

-In 2018 James Oatway's work on the notorious "Red Ants" eviction force in South Africa was awarded the prestigious Visa d'or Feature Award at Visa pour l'Image international festival of photojournalism in Perpignan, France.
+In 2018, James Oatway's work on the notorious "Red Ants" eviction force in South Africa was awarded the prestigious Visa d'or Feature Award at the Visa pour l'Image International Festival of Photojournalismn Perpignan, France.

-In 2015 he was on the panel of judges for the News Division of the Pictures of the Year International Awards held at the University of Missouri’s School of Journalism.
+In 2015 he was on the panel of judges for the News Division of the Pictures of the Year International Awards held at the University of Missouri's School of Journalism.

 In 2013 he was selected as a Taco Kuiper grantee.

 He placed second in the 71st Pictures of the Year International “Newspaper Photographer of the Year” Awards.
 In 2016 he was the recipient of the Mohamed Amin Photojournalism Award at the prestigious CNN Multichoice African Journalism Awards.

-Exhibitions

-2018: Les Fourmis Rouges/The Red Ants - Visa Pour l'Image, Perpignan, France.

-2018: Killing the Other (with Alon Skuy), Johannesburg Holocaust and Genocide Centre, Johannesburg, South Africa.

-2016: Enemies and Friends, National Arts Festival, Grahamstown, South Africa.